 Index Home The Nobel Prize was instituted in 1901, and the first Nobel in medicine was warded to Von Behring.
 He shared stage with other luminaries such as Rontgen for Physics, and Henry Dunant for Peace.
 However, the story behind the first Nobel in Medicine was not without its share of controversies.
 The award was for… Continue reading Story behind the first Nobel Prize in Medicine

 Index Home Marie Curie was first woman scientist to feature on a postage stamp.
 This was in 1938, a mere four years after her death.
 The reason for these postage stamps was to celebrate 40 years of discovery of radium.
 Marie and Pierre Curie had made this discovery in 1898.
-In 1938, France issued 21 separate… Continue reading Curies discover ways to find Cure for Cancers
+In 1938, France issued 21 separate… Continue reading Curies discover a new way to find Cure for Cancers

 Bug of the soil to treat Tuberculosis